 4. Wander around a national park

 Australia is home to beautiful national parks, and winter is the best time to explore them.
-In summer you risk coming across a snake or two, but in winter you can relax and explore the wild bushland.
-Most capital cities have small national parks that are a reasonable drive from the city centre, where you can have a picnic or learn about Australia’s flora and fauna.
+In summer you might risk coming across a snake or two (but don’t be scared – it’s pretty rare and there are steps you can take to ensure your safety), but in winter you can relax, explore the wild bushland, and see if you can spot any koalas or kangaroos.
+Most capital cities have small national parks that are a short drive or ride on public transport from the city centre, where you can have a picnic or learn about Australia’s flora and fauna.

 6. Browse a market

-Visiting a winter market is a great way to pass the weekend.
-Check out the fresh produce section for fruits and vegetables, grab some warm food, or shop for comfy cold-weather clothes.
-If you’d prefer to stay out of the cold and keep warm, you can even browse the stalls at Australia’s incredible indoor markets.
+Visiting a market is a great way to pass the weekend.
+Check out the fresh produce section for fruits and vegetables, sample free tasters, grab some warm food, or shop for comfortable cold-weather clothes.
+If you’d prefer to stay out of the cold and keep warm, you can browse the stalls at Australia’s incredible indoor markets, like the Adelaide Central Market or Queen Victoria Market in Melbourne.

 7. Enjoy the winter sports

-Sport never stops in Australia, and despite the cool weather, you can still watch and participate in plenty of sporting activities.
-Football, soccer, hockey, and rugby are popular winter sports; you’ll catch fans heading out even on the rainiest of days to watch their favourite team play.
+Sport rarely stops in Australia, and despite the cool weather, you can still participate in plenty of sporting activities – AFL, soccer, hockey, and rugby are popular winter sports.

-If you want to see and interact with Australia’s unique animals without heading into the bush, travel to your local zoo or aquarium.
-You can even pet a koala or feed a kangaroo at some of Australia’s wildlife parks.
+If you want to see and interact with Australia’s unique animals without heading into the bush, travel to your local wildlife park, zoo or aquarium.
+You can even pet a koala (and get your photo taken!) or feed a kangaroo at some of Australia’s wildlife parks.

 9. Go on a heritage tour

 A great way to explore your city is to take a heritage tour.
 Australia has many buildings and landscapes connected to its rich history – and what better way to get to know your city than by exploring its past?
-Many cities have guided walking tours available, but some also have self-guided tours that you can access through apps.
+Many cities have guided walking tours available, but some also have self-guided tours that you can access through apps or by downloading maps.

 10. Take a day trip